elamien/cs4750/README.md

 ```

 ### 2. Backend Setup
-Make sure your in the proejct folder "cs4750", wherever you did git clone, you can get to it by running "cd cs4750".
+Make sure your in the project folder "cs4750", wherever you did git clone, you can get to it by running "cd cs4750".

 Once/if in project folder, run:
 ```bash